CAFapi/querybuilder/README.md

                         { "FILE_PATH", new List<string>() { "//alpha-agent04/EnronData/Deleted Items/Cheryl N_kv191.msg" } },
                         { "REPOSITORY_ID", new List<string>() { "101" } },
                         { "TITLE", new List<string>() { "Cheryl Nelson - Working From Home" } },
-                        { "CONTENT", new List<string>() { "Good Afternoon all!
-I just received a call from Cheryl detailing"
+                        { "CONTENT", new List<string>() {
-                        + " that she will be working from home on a project for Frank Sayre."
+                            "Good Afternoon all!
+I just received a call from Cheryl detailing that she will be working from home "
-                        + "If you need to reach her you may call her at home at (713)785-6152." } }
+                            + "on a project for Frank Sayre." } }
                     }
                 },
                 {